-Cross-country skiers and snowboarders will find themselves in paradise too, with enough to keep them busy for weeks on end.
+Cross-country skiers and snowboarders will find themselves in paradise too, enough to keep you busy for weeks on end.

 Bardonecchia lies right on the French border but, being on the main Italy to France motorway, it is very easy to reach from Turin/Torino or anywhere else in the Val di Susa.
 This makes it an easy place to visit on a day-trip should you decide to base yourself elsewhere in the Val di Susa - even from fabulous Turin it can be done.